Updated 2026-03-15

 Express appreciation.
 Subtle referral reminder.

 Agency size matters.
-Solo agents can use simpler tools.
-Larger agencies need platforms with more organization.
+Solo agents can use simpler tools like Sequenzy or MailerLite.
+Larger agencies with multiple producers and office staff need platforms with more organizational features and CRM capabilities.

 What Actually Works for Insurance Agents